-Hot food takeaways, which lie outside of Newcastle's Retail Centre, which are located within a 400m radius or equivalent to 10-minute walking time of entry points to primary and secondary schools, youth centres and community centres, leisure centres, parks and play spaces will not be permitted.
+Hot food takeaways, which lie outside of Newcastle's Retail Centre, which are located within a 400m radius or equivalent to 10-minute walking time of entry points to primary and secondary schools and other formal educational establishments for children, youth centres and community centres, leisure centres, parks and play spaces will not be permitted.

-Parks and play space are defined in the DAP under the 'Open Space Typologies'.
+Parks and play spaces are defined in the DAP under the 'Open Space Typologies'.
 These include 'Park and Recreation Grounds'; 'Play Space (Children)' and; 'Play Space (Youth)'.
-These Open Spaces are areas in which children and young people will frequently access for play, health and wellbeing activities.
+These open spaces are areas in which children and young people will frequently access for play, health and wellbeing activities.

-The council considers that for premises which lie outside of Newcastle's Retail Centre, planning permission will not be granted for hot food takeaways which are located within a 400m radiusor equivalent to 10-minute walking time of the entrance points of primary and secondary schools, youth centres and community centres, leisure centres, parks and play spaces.
+Newcastle Retail Centre is the regional destination for major retail and related uses and is the priority for strategic growth, it is therefore exempt from this policy.
+As shown in Appendix 1 Newcastle Retail Centre is defined as the Primary Shopping Area and the northern area of East Pilgrim Street in Policy UC2 of the CSUCP.
+The council considers that for premises which lie outside of Newcastle's Retail Centre, planning permission will not be granted for hot food takeaways which are located within a 400m radius or equivalent to 10-minute walking time of the entrance points of primary and secondary schools and other formal educational establishments for children, youth centres and community centres, leisure centres, parks and play spaces.